Curves

 Description

-If then is a circle of radius with a figure of eight inside it.
+If a=ca = c then CC is a circle of radius bb with a figure of eight inside it.

 Sylvester, Kempe and Cayley further developed the geometry associated with the theory of linkages in the 1870's.
 In fact Kempe proved that every finite segment of an algebraic curve can be generated can be generated by a linkage in this way.